craftsoldier/craftsoldier.github.io/_posts/2025-10-27-4chans-g-is-all-you-need.markdown

 date: 2025-10-27 14:37:13
 ---

 tutorial hell is ngmi behavior.

 you watch some indian on youtube explain react hooks for 8 hours, you follow along, you feel smart, then you open a blank file and your brain is completely empty.

 then you cope by buying another udemy course under $20.

 ![tutorial hell](/assets/tutorial-hell.png)

+## why tutorial hell is cope

+tutorial hell feels productive because you're typing code but you're not learning to think.

+you're learning to follow instructions - that's how you turn into an npc.

+when someone says "just read the manual" they're not being elitist.

+they're telling you the actual secret sauce.

+when you're forced to figure shit out yourself, you learn how things actually work.

+not just what to type, but why it breaks, what your computer is actually doing and why nothing makes sense until suddenly it does.

+tutorials give you the illusion of progress without understanding - building forces understanding because you literally cannot bullshit a compiler.

 ## the anons were right all along